syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Selection.md

 ### Selection foreground

-The TreeView allows changing the selection background color for the selected items by using the [SelectionForegroundColor](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~SelectionForegroundColor.html) property.
-You can also change the selection background color at runtime.
+The TreeView allows changing the selection foreground color for the selected items by using the [SelectionForegroundColor](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~SelectionForegroundColor.html) property.
+You can also change the selection foreground color at runtime.

 N> `SelectionForegroundColor` is applicable only for unbound mode.